angelacao2109/ATSResumeTool/README.md

 # ATS Resume Tool
 An automated tool that optimizes resumes for Applicant Tracking Systems (ATS).
 Extracts text from PDFs and DOCX files, analyzes keywords using NLP, scores resumes, and provides actionable suggestions to improve ATS compatibility.
-Built with PyPDF2, docx2txt, spaCy, nltk, and pandas.
+Built with PyPDF2, docx2txt, spaCy, nltk, tkinter, and pandas.

 ## License